akeneo/pim-docs/cloud_edition/flexibility_mode/docs/job_consumers_and_workers.rst

       # Enable the worker to be started automatically at instance boot up
       partners_systemctl pim_job_queue@4 enable

-- Create a new daemon which exclude specific jobs:
+- Create a new daemon which excludes specific jobs:
    .. code-block:: bash
       :linenos: